Does your organization have an annual employee engagement survey and then nothing else to gather feedback from your people?

 A missed opportunity to pro-actively do something about that sky-high attrition rate organizations suffer under.

-In Singapore, for example, the average attrition rate in 2018 was 22%.
-More than twice as "good" as the globally desired Best Practice of about 10%.
+In Singapore, for example, the average attrition rate in 2022 was 21%.
+More than twice as "good" as the globally desired Best Practice of about 10% attrition annually.

 Why not make employee feedback as essential as oxygen?